 Examine the rear of the instrument.
 There will be a male power receptacle, a fuse holder and the edge of the power selector card visible.
-Confirm that the power selector card is in the correct orientation.
+Confirm that the power selector is in the correct orientation - it should be marked either 120 or 240, indicating whether it expects 120V AC or 240V AC.

-For AC line voltages of 110-120V, the power selector card should be installed so that the "120" marking is visible from the rear of the instrument, as shown below:

-For AC line voltages of 220-240V, the power selector card should be installed so that the "240" marking is visible from the rear of the instrument, as shown below:

 If it is not set for the proper voltage, remove the fuse and then grasp the card with a pair of pliers and remove it.
 Rotate horizontally through 180 degrees.
 Reinstall the card and the correct fuse.
 In the 120V setting, a 1.5A slow blow fuse is required.
 In the 240V setting, a 0.75A slow blow fuse is required.